ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 # ttKirby's-FFmpeg-Shell-Script

 It is still under construction but works so far.
+English script comming soon.

 ## Introduction